 Sell your own products and services

-Asking other companies to pay you in exchange for sharing their products with your audience isn't the only way to make money.
+Asking other companies to pay you in exchange for sharing their products with your audience is not the only way to make money.

-When looking at how to monetize your blog, it's important to consider what you're really passionate about (probably not advertising other companies' products, right?), as well as your personal skills in finding opportunities to sell your own products and services to readers.
+When you're looking for ways to monetize your blog, it's important to consider what you're truly passionate about (probably not advertising other companies' products, right?), as well as your personal skills to find opportunities to sell your own products and services to readers.

-Here is a concrete example of one way I make money blogging.
+Here is a concrete example of how I make money from blogging.

-For example, if you're a parent who likes to share parenting tips on your blog, but you don't plan to ever sell your own products to readers…then opting for sponsored content and advertising may actually be your best decision.
+For example, if you are a parent who enjoys sharing parenting tips on your blog, but have no intention of ever selling your own products to readers… then opting for sponsored content and advertising may actually be your best decision.

-On the other hand, if you are a chef who shares awesome new recipes and want to create a personal brand for yourself, then ultimately it may be best to start the process by selling an e-Book. which is a simple compilation of all your best recipes with beautiful pictures and step by step tutorials.
+On the other hand, if you are a chef who shares impressive new recipes and you want to create a personal brand for yourself, then ultimately it may be best to start the process by selling an eBook that is a simple compilation of all your best recipes with beautiful pictures and step-by-step tutorials.

 Testing the waters with an easy-to-create digital product can also pave the way for many exciting new opportunities to come.

-• Maybe your e-Book catches the eye of your favorite publisher and leads to a print book deal?
+- Perhaps your eBook catches the attention of your favorite publisher and leads to a print book contract?

-• Maybe a TV network sees your growing number of subscribers on YouTube and Instagram and wants to cast you on a popular show in your niche?
+- Perhaps a television network sees your growing number of subscribers on YouTube and Instagram and wants you to participate in a popular show in your niche?

-• The possibilities that may arise from the the first initiative to create your own products and services are endless.
+- The possibilities that may arise from the the first The possibilities for taking the initiative to create your own products and services are endless.

 These best blogging books, blogging tips, and blogging courses will all develop ways to more effectively monetize your audience by partnering with them to deliver win-win digital products.

-I hope you now have an idea of what you like to do and what your skills are because from now on we are going to talk about how to make money blogging without having to rely on outside advertisers.
+I hope you now have an idea of what you enjoy doing and your skills, because from now on we're going to talk about how to make money blogging without having to rely on outside advertisers.

-Before I go over the many ways you can make money from your own content, I'd like to caution that with a quick discussion of pricing…
+Before reviewing the many ways you can make money with your own content, I'd like to put that in perspective with a quick discussion about pricing…

 We've talked about how to price your sponsored content and blog advertising, but this next section is a little different.